Amy M. Burns

 Pass the Pumpkin

-This is the seventh installment of my summer project of creating play-along videos of songs and concepts found in the Kodály and Orff Schulwerk approaches.
-This week, I feature Pass the Pumpkin Round and Round play-along video and steady beat movement activities (Boomwhackers, Percussion, Xylophones, and Game) video.
+This was the seventh installment of my 2022 summer project of creating play-along videos of songs and concepts found in the Kodály and Orff Schulwerk approaches.
+This one featured Pass the Pumpkin Round and Round as a play-along video and steady beat movement activities (Boomwhackers, Percussion, Xylophones, and Game) video.

 Manipulatives